Exact Answer: 24 hours

 New mothers have a lot on their minds, and if you have an infection that needs to be treated, you might question if metronidazole and breastfeeding are compatible.
 Your kid could be exposed to this antibiotic through your breastmilk if you are breastfeeding.
 This article clarifies whether metronidazole is regarded as safe to use while breastfeeding, as well as why it may be harmful.

 Antimicrobial metronidazole is used to treat infections.
-Metronidazole is a drug that is often used to treat vaginal infections.
+Metronidazole is a drug that is used to treat vaginal infections.
 Oral, rectal, topical, vaginal, and intravenous forms are available.

 How Long After Taking Metronidazole Can I Breastfeed?